abbas-taher/pagerank-example-spark2.0-deep-dive/README.md

  <br> &nbsp; url_4 &nbsp;  url_3
  <br> &nbsp; url_4 &nbsp;  url_1

 Each URL and their neighbors are separated by space(s).
-The above input data can be represented by the following graph.
+The above input data can be represented by the graph below.
 For example, URL_3 references URL_1 & URL_2 while it is referenced by URL_4.

 <img src="/images/img-1.jpg" width="342" height="293">